binance/binance-spot-api-docs/testnet/filters.md

 ### EXCHANGE_MAX_NUM_ORDER_LISTS

-The `EXCHANGE_MAX_NUM_ORDERS` filter defines the maximum number of order lists an account is allowed to have open on the exchange.
+The `EXCHANGE_MAX_NUM_ORDER_LISTS` filter defines the maximum number of order lists an account is allowed to have open on the exchange.
 Note that OTOCOs count as one order list.

 **/exchangeInfo format:**